FooFooDamon/rootfs_making/README.md

 $
 $ make help # If you need help
 $
-$ make # Or other directives depending on your need and the help info above
+$ make menuconfig && make # Or other directives depending on your need and the help info above
 ````

 ## 许可证 | License